gary-crosby/asteroidattack/README.md

 Asteroid Attack! is a simple retro-inspired space shooter game where you defend your spaceship from incoming asteroids.

-I created it as a simple p5.js game demo for my MULT 217 students.
+I created it for my Sask Polytech MULT 217 students as a simple game demo created with p5.js.

 ## Notes